Brothman/MortalNote/README.md

 # MortalNote

-You mortal over there behind the screen.
+You there behind the screen.
 Hello.

 I wish you a good day kind reader.